A Sovereign Microsoft Fabric Alternative

 One integrated, sovereign architecture.
 Here is where Microsoft Fabric Alternative sits — highlighted against the full stack it works with.

-The AI OS for Humans & AI Agents to enable your processes
+The AI OS for Humans & AI Agents

-Secure domain federation, trusted data sharing, and cross-boundary intelligence.
+Secure domain federation, trusted data sharing, and cross-boundary intelligence

 Microsoft Fabric Alternative in depth

 Data sitting in warehouses and dashboards that nobody reads is data they can't use.
-The Insights layer changes that — giving the right people the right information without them having to ask for it.
+The Analytics layer changes that — giving the right people the right information without them having to ask for it.
 Every metric is anchored to the Cognitive Enterprise ontology, so a revenue figure doesn't arrive in isolation.
 Data in context — not just in dashboards.

 Decision-makers get a live view of the enterprise — financial performance, operational health, procurement status — without waiting for a data team to prepare a report.